 1 credit with Professor Hamid Ekbia.
 Analyze Black Lives Matter as a global human rights movement focused on race and the intersections of gender, class, and colonialism.
 Students will look at BLM, its US roots, and history through a global lens and perspective, while exploring how countries around the world are viewing and joining this movement.
 The course will also touch on the immigrant/refugee/revolutionary perspective and feature a number of guest lecturers from Indiana University and of national renown.Learn more

-How will global security challenges shape international politics in the 21st century?
-This course seeks to provide a framework for thinking about the key issues of security and conflict in the modern era.
-In this course, we will examine issues such as civil war, counterinsurgency, terrorism, humanitarian intervention, peacekeeping, drones, and technology in warfare.
-We will approach these issues from empirical, theoretical, and policy perspectives to understand how such issues will influence international politics today and in the decades to come.
-By the end of this course, students will be able to apply this knowledge in order to assess global policies to promote international stability and human security.
-Students pursuing careers in human rights, security, diplomacy, intelligence, law, or international policy will find this course useful.Learn more
+Why do armed groups engage in violence against civilians?
+What are the consequences for such conduct?
+Can such violence be limited in future conflicts?
+This course seeks to provide a framework for thinking about violence against civilians in war.
+We will approach these issues from theoretical, ethical, legal, empirical, and policy perspectives, examining the main moral and legal arguments prohibiting the targeting of civilians as well as theories used to understand variation in such armed group conduct.
+By the end of this course, students will be able to apply this knowledge in order to assess global policies to promote human security.
+Students pursuing careers in human rights, security, diplomacy, law, or international policy will find this course useful.Learn more

 Recent Faculty Achievements